-Microsoft took a big leap with Windows 10, and nowhere is it seen more than in the new browser, Microsoft Edge, designed to completely replaced Internet Explorer (yay!) and confront users with an all-new UI (not yay).
+Microsoft returned to its “roots” with Windows 10, and nowhere is the move more apparent than in Microsoft Edge.
+The company’s new integrated browser is designed to completely replace the now-decrepit Internet Explorer browser (yay!), but confronts users with an all-new interface in the process (not yay!).

 Problem: Edge runs slowly and has trouble loading

 - For starters, close all tabs and restart the browser.
 An element on one of the pages may be consuming excessive amounts of system memory, slowing down your browsing experience.
 We’ve seen Microsoft Edge shoot well beyond the 3GB point, which can be taxing on systems with only 8GB of system memory installed.

 - You can also try clicking “. . .” for more options, and choosing a new InPrivate browsing window.
 If this solves your problem, there could be trackers or other issues with a normal page.

 - Try clearing out Edge data by clicking on “. . .” and choosing Settings.
 After that, select “choose what to clear” under Clear browser data to delete your cached files (and history if needed).
 Restart Edge and see if a clean slate resolves your issues.

 - When was the last time you defragged your PC?
 Browsers read and write to your local hard drive or SSD, and un-optimized storage can slow you down.
 Go into File Explorer, right-click on your primary drive, choose Properties, click on the Tools tab, and smack the Optimize button.
 Make sure your “C” drive is close to “0%” fragmented in the following window.